Abhinav00-error/RABBIT-MAC-CHANGER/README.md

 This is a GUI version of MAC-SPOOFER

-The tool is on Devolopment stage it has many bugs and errors best is for using mac changer cli (highly recomonded)
+The tool is on Devolopment stage it has many bugs and errors best is for using mac spoofer cli (highly recomonded)

 # RABBIT-MAC-CHANGER